 Here are 10 doable tips for how to market a restaurant on social media:

 Choose your channels

 There are many platforms available to connect with an audience and express your brand.
-Remember: you don’t need to be everywhere.
+Remember: you don’t need to be everywhere, but it’s important to select one.
+Most consumers (87%) have visited a new restaurant based on finding it on social media, according to a study from OpenTable.
 Choose one or two places to focus attention, and make your mark there.

 Gravitate toward a platform you already enjoy using—that’s a strong signal you’ve found a match.
 Another way to figure it out is to ask your regulars which ones they use most.
 Other factors include size (Meta, which includes both Facebook and Instagram, is the largest platform in the world) and demographics (Gen Z is on TikTok).

 If your reservation platform integrates with Facebook and Instagram, take a few minutes to set that up.
 Adding the “book now” button to your social media presence lets people make a reservation right at the moment they’re eyeing up a mouth-watering photo of a burger or a plate of pasta.
 The presence or absence of this little button can play a role in how social media affects restaurants.

 There’s always something new to experiment with on social media.
 It can be fun to try out these features, and it’s likely using them will increase your visibility on the platforms, too.
 Experiment with reels on Facebook, IGTV, and link stickers on Instagram to engage with people outside the main feeds.